wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 Note that there are a few variables (`selecteduser`, `userprofile` and `form`) that we need to define in the template's context - we'll be doing so in the next section.

 The fun part of this template is within the `body_block` block.
 The template shows the user's profile image at the top.
 Underneath, the template shows a form allowing the user to change his or her details, which is populated from the `form` variable.
 This form however is *only shown* when the selected user matches the user that is currently logged in, thus only allowing the presently logged in user to edit his or her profile.
 If the selected user does not match the currently logged in user, then the selected user's website is displayed - but it cannot be edited.

+You should also take not of the fact that we again use `enctype="multipart/form-data"` in the form due to the fact image uploading is used.

 ### Creating the `profile()` View
 Based upon the template created above, we can then implement a simple view to handle the viewing of user profiles and submission of form data.
 In Rango's `views.py` module, create a new view called `profile()`.